Comfy Ubuntu

 apt install pius signing-party ## citizen identity verification

-One should always have the utilities Cryptomator and zulucrypt on hand.
+You should always have the utilities Cryptomator and zulucrypt on hand.

-One way of getting cryptomator:
+One way of getting Cryptomator:

 add-apt-repository ppa:sebastian-stenzel/cryptomator